Distilling the Essence: Efficient Reasoning Distillation via Sequence Truncation: Results and Analysis

-\textbf{Deciding the most cost-effective budget.} To anchor the budget allocation, we select $p=0.5$ as our target.
+\textbf{Deciding the most cost-effective budget.} To anchor the token budget allocation, we select $p=0.5$ as our target.
 This decision is driven by three factors: performance saturation, computational efficiency, and experimental rigor.
 First, we identified the most cost-effective point (``knee'') in the accuracy-vs-LSP curves with ~\citet{satopaa2011finding}\footnote{\url{https://github.com/arvkevi/kneed}}, as shown in Table~\ref{tab:openthoughts_knee}.
 We observe that across all settings, the knee consistently occurs at $p \le 0.6$, with the majority at or below $p=0.5$.
 Second, as detailed in Section \ref{sec:compute_efficiency}, $p=0.5$ serves as a critical boundary before computational costs begin to rise drastically.
-Third, selecting $p=0.5$ enables a clean, symmetrical ablation between the Left 50\% and Right 50\%.
+Third, selecting $p=0.5$ enables a clean, symmetrical ablation between the Left 50\% and Right 50\% of the sequence.
 A budget of $p > 0.5$ would necessitate overlapping tokens.

-As seen in Table~\ref{tab:0p5_1p0_ratio_openthoughts}, across 3 teacher-student pairs, 2 datasets, and 2 benchmarks, training with the first half of tokens retains at least $\approx86\%$ of the accuracy when compared to training with all tokens, with retention being as high as $\approx99\%$ for AIME25 with 8B-4B.
-We further validate these findings on the SkyT1 dataset.
-The results on SkyT1 (detailed in Appendix~\ref{appendix:skyt1}) align with those on OpenThoughts and Bespoke, confirming that the performance retention is a generalizable phenomenon across training datasets produced by different models (DeepSeek-R1 and QwQ-32B-Preview).
+As seen in Table~\ref{tab:0p5_1p0_ratio_openthoughts}, across all 30 settings (3 teacher-student pairs, 5 datasets, and 2 benchmarks), training with the first half of tokens retains on average $\approx91\%$ of the accuracy when compared to training with all tokens, with retention being as high as $\approx99\%$ for AIME25 with 8B-4B setup.

-\textbf{Why Early Tokens Suffice?} The fact that the first $50\%$ of tokens yields similar performance compared to full-length raises a mechanistic question: does this segment contain a complete reasoning process?
-To investigate, we analyze where the \emph{first derivation of the correct answer} appears inside the CoT, regarding it as the effective endpoint of the core reasoning process.
-For each of $100$ randomly sampled training examples, we prompt GPT-5.1 to identify the substring corresponding to the earliest derivation of the correct answer.
-We then map this substring to its token index to compute its relative position within the CoT.
-For Openthoughts and Bespoke, the average relative positions of the first derivation of correct answer are at $50.5\%$ and $47.5\%$ of the CoT, respectively.
-In terms of the full sequence, these are at approximately $43.3\%$ and $42.0\%$ of the total length.
-Notably, all these values are less than $50\%$, meaning that the first derivation of the correct answer is, on average, fully included within the left-half training budget.
-We illustrate this phenomenon in Figure~\ref{fig:cot_first_correct_ans_derivation}.
+\textbf{Why Early Tokens Suffice?} The fact that the first $50\%$ of tokens yields similar performance compared to full-length raises a mechanistic question: does the early segment already contain the key reasoning signal?
+To probe this, we analyze where the \emph{first derivation of the correct answer} appears inside the CoT, treating it as a proxy for the earliest point at which the reasoning becomes sufficient.
+For each of $100$ randomly sampled training examples, we prompt GPT-5.1 to identify the first derivation of the correct answer, and then compute its relative position within the sequence.